 I Corinthians 12:8 For to one is given by the Spirit the word of wisdom; to another the word of knowledge by the same Spirit.

 We are getting the drift.
-We have laid a foundation there.
-In between verse 4 and verse 28, Paul launches into the illustration, using the human body as his guide to help us understand that the body of Christ is put together in an orderly system.
+We have laid a foundation here.
+In between verses 4 and 28, Paul launches into the illustration, using the human body as his guide to help us understand that the Body of Christ is put together in an orderly system.
 Not every part of that orderly system does the same thing or has the same responsibility.
-Each part of that orderly system contributes to the overall good of the entire body.
+Each part of that orderly system contributes to the overall good of the entire Body.
 It is a wonderful illustration.

 I Corinthians 12:28-30 And God has set some in the church, first apostles, secondarily prophets, thirdly teachers, after that miracles, then gifts of healings, helps, governments, diversities of tongues.
 Are all apostles?
 Are all prophets?
 Are all teachers?
 Are all workers of miracles?
 Have all the gifts of healing?
 Do all speak with tongues?
 Do all interpret?